 These tips may help stretch that budgeted amount even further:

 *Buy your car used from a private party, rather than new from a dealer.
-(Or at least sell your previous vehicle, if you’ve got it — you’ll probably get a better price than trading it in.)
+(Or at least sell your previous vehicle to a cash for cars place, if you’ve got it — you’ll probably get a better price than trading it in.)

 *Saw something you liked at the dealership?
 Wait to shop until the last few days of a quarter — or even better, the end of the year.
 Dealers have quotas to meet…or models that must be cleared away before the next ones are delivered.